Timinator2000/Algorithm_X/045 - generating actions/02 - shikaku skill building.md

 ```

-?[Given the grid above, how many way can you place a tile with area 2 on the grid such that the 2 is covered?
+?[Given the grid above, how many ways can you place a tile with area 2 on the grid such that the number 2 is covered?
 Remember your tile must cover the 2, but it MUST NOT cover any other number]
 - [ ] I have no idea.
 - [ ] 4
 - [x] 3